-Besides their ease of use, there are other benefits and drawbacks of each PSU style that are very important to know.
-Before building your own PC, you should know the features of each one so you can make the most appropriate choice for your situation.
+Apart from the ease of use, there are other benefits and drawbacks to each PSU type that are important to keep in mind.
+Before building your own PC, you should know the features of each one so that you can make the most appropriate choice for your situation.

 |Airflow||Won’t impact airflow||May restrict airflow||Likely to limit airflow|